 Part of NAMRI's mission is to promote education for mold inspectors and remediators prior to performing mold assessments

 and remediation projects.
-NAMRI requires a minimum of 90 hours of accredited* mold education training or a minimum
+NAMRI requires a minimum of 24 hours of accredited* mold education training or equivalent

-of 25 mold inspections or mold remediation projects before an individual may apply for membership and begin performing
+mold inspection or mold remediation projects before an individual may apply for membership and begin performing

 mold testing or mold remediation.
 (See list of approved mold education providers.)

 NAMRI Exam or Equivalent

 To ensure that all members understand the NAMRI Standards of Practice and Code of Ethics, along with the procedures